westphallm1/AoMM-Cross-Mod-Sample/README.md

   between its default AI and the managed grounded cross mod AI based on the count of minions summoned.
 This is not a particularly practical scenario for cross mod AI behavior, but demonstrates an advanced feature of the cross mod AI.

+### Miscellaneous examples

 * `Projectiles/`: Contains clones of a few vanilla projectiles, with their `SetDefaults` updated to properly set the flags for a minion-shot projectile.
 These projectiles are assigned as minion attacks in several `mod.Calls` (see below).

-Also, includes an example of using `ModProjectile.OnSpawn(IEntitySource source)` to alter projectile behavior based on a cross-mod minion's state in `FrostDaggerfishCloneProjectile.cs`.
+* `Projectiles/FrostDaggerfishCloneProjectile.cs`: Example of using `ModProjectile.OnSpawn(IEntitySource source)` to alter
+  projectile behavior based on a cross-mod minion's state.
 The projectile spawning code for cross-mod minions is fairly inflexible, so any adjustments must be made after the projectile is spawned.

 ## Mod.Call Documentation